droonga/droonga.org/tutorial/plugin-development/index.md

 Generally, data processing tasks in the real world need custom treatments of the data, in various stages of the data stream.
 This is not easy to be done in one-size-fits-all approach.

-One may want to modify input queries to work well with other systems, one may want to modify output to help other systems understand the result.
+ * One may want to modify incoming requests to work well with other systems, one may want to modify outgoing responses to help other systems understand the result.
-One may want to do more complex data processing than that provided by Droonga as built-in, to have direct storage access for efficiency.
+ * One may want to do more complex data processing than that provided by Droonga as built-in, to have direct storage access for efficiency.
-One may need to control data distribution logic and collection logic of Droonga to profit from distributed nature of Droonga.
+ * One may need to control data distribution and collection logic of Droonga to profit from distributed nature of Droonga.

 You can use plugins in those situations.